Data privacy and Cookies Policy

 As part of our financial services products, we may use your information in order to be able to:

-- Search your record with credit reference and fraud prevention agencies to check and verify your identity (and the identity of any other individual named on your application) and collect your credit report (and that of any other individual named on your application).
+- search your record with credit reference and fraud prevention agencies to check and verify your identity (and the identity of any other individual named on your application) and collect your credit report (and that of any other individual named on your application).
 Credit reference agencies will keep a record of our enquiries, which may also be used by other organisations with access granted by the credit reference agencies.
 This may affect your ability to get credit.
-Please see sections 7 and 8 for further details about how your personal data may be used by credit reference and fraud prevention agencies.
+Please see sections 7 and 8 for further details about how your personal data may be used by credit reference and fraud prevention agencies; and

-- Undertake appropriate checks to prevent or detect crime, money-laundering and or fraud.
+- undertake appropriate checks to prevent or detect crime, money-laundering and or fraud.